-In all of our workflows we capture negatives as they are (in negative) rather than letting any software auto-invert the image at the point of capture as we want to be in control of every part of the process.
-So first the focus is on getting the most accurate capture of the negative, we can then digitally invert the image later.
+In all of our workflows we capture negatives as they are (in negative) rather than letting any software auto-invert the image at the point of capture, as we want to be in control of every part of the process.
+So first the focus is on getting the most accurate capture of the negative and then we can digitally invert the image later.

 Images below: An IT8.7/1 target on the lightbox being captured in order to find the correct consistent exposure and white balance.

-Still looking at my capture of the IT8.7/1 target, I then know that the most neutral patch on the target is the patch next to the bottom-left patch so I use the colour picker on this patch to neutralize my capture and set my white balance for all of the subsequent captures.
+Still looking at the capture of the IT8.7/1 target, we then know that the most neutral patch on the target is the patch next to the bottom-left patch, so we use the colour picker on this patch to neutralize the capture and set the white balance for all of the subsequent captures.

-As well as using the target to ascertain the correct exposure and white balance we can use the target to measure capture consistency and we also use it to calculate the resolution or ‘sampling rate’ of our captures.
+As well as using the target to ascertain the correct exposure and white balance, we can use the target to measure capture consistency.
+We also use it to calculate the resolution or ‘sampling rate’ of our captures.

-If you had a variety of sizes of glass plates you might consider methods of capturing all of the like-sized plates together or whether time limitations meant that you should instead set the camera and lightbox to the distance required to capture the largest size glass plate and then crop in when it came to the smaller plates.
+If dealing with a variety of sizes of glass plates it might be prudent to consider a method of capturing all like-sized plates together.
+Alternatively, if there are time limitations, set the camera and lightbox to the distance required to capture the largest size glass plate and then crop in when it comes to the smaller plates.

 The resolution needed to scan various sizes of film and glass plates is a contentious and much misunderstood issue.
-Analogue images in their nature do not have a fixed resolution in the same way that digital images do and so the resolution that we capture at depends to be dictated by either the amount of data that the film holds or the maximum resolution of our capture device.
+Analogue images in their nature do not have a fixed resolution in the same way that digital images do, so the resolution we capture at tends to be dictated by either the amount of data that the film holds or the maximum resolution of our capture device.

-For example, a 5x4” sheet negatives can easily hold enough data to warrant a 4000ppi resolution capture producing a file size around 2gb, however there are no cameras that can currently achieve this resolution in one single capture and only a handful of drum and flatbed scanners that can (truly) achieve this.
+For example, a 5 x 4” sheet negative can easily hold enough data to warrant a 4000ppi resolution capture, producing a file size around 2gb.
+However, there are no cameras that can currently achieve this resolution in one single capture and only a handful of drum and flatbed scanners that can (truly) achieve this.

-As such. it’s generally either not technically possible or not practical to consistently capture film or glass plates at these high resolutions so a compromise of quality or productivity generally needs to be made.
+As such, it’s generally either not technically possible, or not practical, to consistently capture film or glass plates at these high resolutions.
+Consequently, a compromise of quality or productivity generally needs to be made.

-If creating a true preservation master file is your goal then my method for ascertaining the necessary resolution is to try to find the smallest meaningful detail rendered by the lens (so not the grain of the emulsion, but the smallest sharp detail that the lens has projected onto the film) and find the capture resolution that represents this smallest detail with at least a couple of pixels.
-(Essentially this is a very simplified explanation of Nyquist principle – that in imaging terms states that to achieve a good digital reproduction of an analogue signal with no aliasing we need to ‘oversample’ it; record it at a higher resolution digitally than its analogue resolution.)
+If creating a true preservation master file is your goal then my method for ascertaining the necessary resolution is to try to find the smallest meaningful detail rendered by the lens (so not the grain of the emulsion, but the smallest sharp detail that the lens has projected onto the film) and find the capture resolution that represents this smallest detail, with at least a couple of pixels.
+(Essentially this is a very simplified explanation of Nyquist principle – that, in imaging terms, states that to achieve a good digital reproduction of an analogue signal, with no aliasing, we need to ‘oversample’ it; recording it at a higher resolution digitally than its analogue resolution.)

 Once the negative Tiff images have been outputted, we then invert them to positive.
 At The Postal Museum we use ColorPerfect ColorNeg software to invert all of our photographic film and glass plate negatives.

-Image below: Showing a digitised glass plate negative before (left) and after (right) inversion to positive
+Image above: Showing a digitised glass plate negative before (left) and after (right) inversion to positive

 The sole purpose of this application is inverting negatives and it does a wonderful job of authentically simulating the characteristic curve of a black and white print and taking a level of subjectivity out of the inverting process.
-It’s to my knowledge the only software to do a satisfactory job of the much more complex task of inverting colour negative film; crucially while retaining the inherent contrast and colour response of that emulsion type.
+It is, to my knowledge, the only software to do a satisfactory job of the much more complex task of inverting colour negative film.
+Crucially, while retaining the inherent contrast and colour response of that emulsion type.

-However using ColorPerfect is a relatively slow process so for large batches of black and white negatives it is favourable to use faster batch processes.
+Using ColorPerfect is a relatively slow process though, so for large batches of black and white negatives it is favourable to use faster batch processes.
 For these occasions I have a Photoshop Action.

-Though ‘manually’ inverting negatives using photoshop or software like ColorNeg adds time and an extra step to the process we believe it’s worth it in terms of being in control of every step of the process, making sure you’re not clipping valuable data and retaining the look and feel of the film.
+Though ‘manually’ inverting negatives using photoshop or software like ColorNeg adds time and an extra step to the workflow, we believe it’s worth it in terms of being in control of every step of the process, making sure you’re not clipping valuable data, retaining the look and feel of the film.

 Are you looking to digitise your glass plate negatives?